Computer vision in retail: 7 use cases and one way to succeed

 Despite being one of the most mature AI technologies with multiple use cases, computer vision applications in real life have yet to realize their full potential.
 Nonetheless, AI technology offers competitive advantages in delivering products and services, so computer vision technology is developing tremendously in retail, manufacturing, and many other sectors.

 Unfortunately, far too often, retailers (and other businesses) implement technologies to enhance just an isolated part of store operations.
 Such a vision is usually driven by niche software vendors, who provide off-the-shelf solutions and are often focused on solving a particular problem.
-However, Amazon’s Just Walk Out system succeeded primarily because of a holistic vision of transforming the retail experience in its integral entirety.
+However, Amazon’s Just Walk Out system succeeded primarily because of a holistic vision of transforming the retail industry standards and customer experiences in its integral entirety.

 New call-to-action